CDHC Certificate

 • Certified Dental Assistant (will be required to submit CDA certification)

-• Be a graduate of an ADA CODA accredited dental assisting program (will be required to submit dental assisting diploma)
+• Be a graduate of an ADA CODA-accredited dental hygiene or dental assisting program (will be required to submit diploma)

 Next start date: January 2025